 Instant noodles – The bike traveller’s best friend.
 Wherever we seem to pedal, you can always find a packet of instant noodles.
 You can jazz them up a little too adding veg, pulses or tofu to make super-duper noodles.

 Instant mash and mince – Pretty much what it says on the tin.
-A less decadent affair, but still tasty and most important simple.
+A less decadent affair, but still tasty and most importantly simple.
 A good option for when eating is a necessary process between you and bed.